University Of Michigan Rogel Cancer Center

 -

-Disease control OngoingThis study tests a powerful mix of hormone therapy, a targeted drug (niraparib), and precise radiation in men with high-risk or node-positive prostate cancer.
-The goal is to find the safest dose and see if this approach can keep PSA levels low for three years.
-About 100 men are p…
+Disease control OngoingThis study tests a combination of a targeted drug (niraparib), hormone therapy, and precise radiation for men with high-risk or node-positive prostate cancer.
+The goal is to find the safest dose and see if this approach improves the chance of staying cancer-free for three years. …

 Phase: PHASE1, PHASE2 • Sponsor: University of Michigan Rogel Cancer Center • Aim: Disease control